Skills

 Interoperability

 Skills built for Claude, OpenAI, Cursor, and other platforms that follow the Agent Skills standard can be imported directly into Glean.
+You can also import Skills from public GitHub repositories using a URL.

 Getting started